 IMPORTANT!
-Free Plovdiv Tour is back on the streets of Plovdiv with a very limited schedule – Every Saturday and Sunday at 11AM.
+Free Plovdiv Tour is back on the streets of Plovdiv with a limited schedule – Every day at 11AM.
 We’ll be expanding our schedule as soon as international travel resumes.
 We’ll keep you posted.

 The free English language sightseeing walking tour of one of Bulgaria’s oldest cities, organized by 365 Association.
-Free Plovdiv Tour expects its guests every Satruday and Sunday at 11AM in front of the Municipality building on Plovdiv’s main street.
+Free Plovdiv Tour expects its guests every Friday, Saturday, Sunday and Monday at 11AM in front of the Municipality building on Plovdiv’s main street.
 Approved by Tourist Service Municipal Company at Plovdiv Municipality.
 The sightseeing tours of Plovdiv are organized by guides from a non-profit organization.
 Every tour is both fun and educational, the perfect introduction to the city and its thousands of years of history.